operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/tutorial.md

 ### Reconcile loop

-The reconcile function is responsible for synchronizing the resources and their specifications according to the business logic implemented on them.
+The reconcile function is responsible for synchronizing the desired state as represented by their Specs and the actual state of the system.
 In this way, it works like a loop, and it does not stop until all conditionals match its implementation.
 The following is pseudo-code with an example that clarifies it.

 ```go
 reconcile App {